 Skin cancer is the most common type of cancer worldwide.
 Possible risk factors include exposure to sunlight or UV radiation (e.g., tanning beds), viral infection (e.g., HPV), fair skin type, presence of large numbers or certain types of naevi (moles), exposure to arsenic, immunosuppression, certain genetic conditions (e.g., xeroderma pigmentosum), and family history of skin cancer.

 The most common malignancy of the skin in fair-skinned adults in the US, Australia, and Europe.
-It typically presents as pearly papules and/or plaques; non-healing scabs; small crusts and non-healing wounds; plaques, nodules, and tumours with rolled borders; or papules with associated telangiectasias.
+CRUK Cancer incidence statistics external link opens in a new window It typically presents as pearly papules and/or plaques; non-healing scabs; small crusts and non-healing wounds; plaques, nodules, and tumours with rolled borders; or papules with associated telangiectasias.
 Strong risk factors include exposure to UV radiation from sunlight (not tanning beds), previous x-ray surface therapy (e.g., as acne therapy), arsenic exposure (e.g., in contaminated well water), xeroderma pigmentosum, basal cell naevus syndrome (Gorlin-Goltz syndrome), and history of transplantation (particularly solid organ).
 Metastases and advanced lesions are uncommon.

 Treatment is usually surgical, locally destructive (curettage and electrodessication, radiotherapy), and, for selected superficial basal cell carcinomas, cryosurgery or topical therapy with 5-fluorouracil or imiquimod is used.
 Choice of treatment is dictated by the lesion size, location, number, subtype, depth of invasion, and tissue margin (if biopsied).